Economic Empowerment of Women

 Women are economically disadvantaged in the Pacific region.
 Discriminatory laws, social norms, and customary practices, alongside low control over assets, low levels of support, and a lack of awareness about how to start a business limit Pacific women’s ability to engage in business activities to the same extent as men.

-PSDI’s economic empowerment of women works to clear pathways for women to enter the formal economy, focusing on:
+PSDI’s Economic Empowerment of Women works to clear pathways for women to enter the formal economy, focusing on:

 - the creation of new businesses by women that generate economic activity in both urban centers and rural areas;